Student Rights and Grievances

 - Charges are filed against the student for misconduct.
 (Pursuant to College District Procedure No. 5500 AP— Standards of Student Conduct.)

-From the date the student is notified of the Dean of Student Services’ decision, any request for a hearing of the Grievance and Order Committee must be received postmarked or hand delivered in three (3) working days.
-Appeals shall be made in writing and delivered to the Office of Student Services.
+From the date the student is notified of the Dean of Student Services’ decision, any request for a hearing of the Grievance and Order Committee must be received within five (5) working days.
+Requests for a hearing shall be made in writing and delivered to the Dean of Student Services.

 The Dean of Student Services shall arrange a review of the case by formal hearing to consider the disposition.
 Please see Guidelines for Due Process in this procedure.